-Other significant adjustments between the IFRS balance sheet and the valuation for solvency purposes are: the elimination of goodwill and intangibles, the revaluation of technical reserves to Solvency II technical provisions and the elimination of deferred acquisition costs (replaced by future cash flows in the Solvency II technical provisions).
+ANDIE's valuation for solvency purposes is derived from the Company's IFRS financial statements, which are then adjusted in accordance with Solvency II regulation.
+The most significant adjustments between the IFRS balance sheet and the valuation for solvency purposes are due to the revaluation of technical reserves to Solvency II technical provisions, the elimination of deferred acquisition costs (replaced by future cash flows in the Solvency II technical provisions) and the replacement of the Company's IFRS investments in subsidiaries balance with the net asset value (calculated in accordance with Solvency II valuation rules) of the Company's participations.
 These differences can be summarised as follows:

-2016 £'000 Reason Net asset value per IFRS 272,232 Per accounts Revaluation of net technical 53,861 Differing reserving basis under reserves Solvency II Deferred acquisition cost (66,647) No DAC for Solvency II Goodwill and intangibles (119,706) Written off for Solvency II Holdings in related undertakings (8,600) Non-consolidated subsidiaries have a negative impact on Solvency II own funds Other assets and liabilities 30,081 Net impact of adjustments to fair value Own funds under Solvency II 161,221 Solvency II own funds
+2016 £'000 Reason Net asset value per IFRS 297,046 Per accounts Revaluation of net technical 27,307 Differing reserving basis under reserves Solvency II Deferred acquisition cost (52,968) No DAC for Solvency II Investment in subsidiaries (117,165) Replaced by participations Other 7,821 Other adjustments Own funds under Solvency II 162,041 Solvency II own funds